nkh/P6-Data-Dump-Tree/README.md

 ### $width_minus = Int

-Reduces the width, you can use it to reduce the automatically computer width.
+Reduces the width, you can use it to reduce the computed width.

 ### $indent = Str